 Make sure your garden is fenced off

 People often don’t think about putting up physical barriers to protect their garden but this is important.
-Some good quality wooden fencing will ensure that your plants are able to grow without being trampled on or eaten by small animals.
+Some good quality wooden fencing, or even wire fencing, will ensure that your plants are able to grow without being trampled on or eaten by small animals.
 The last thing you want is to put a lot of effort into creating a beautiful garden, only to have it ruined because you didn’t secure it properly.
+View our full range of garden products here.